jrynkiew/pebble-tracker-firmware-builder/README.md

 # Post Build Instructions
 (requires direct access to a working Pebble Tracker)

-Go to IoTeX documentation here https://docs.iotex.io/verifiable-data/pebble-tracker/firmware-update#offline-firmware-upgrade and follow the instructions on flashing your Pebble Tracker with the newly build firmware.
+1. Go to IoTeX docs here - https://docs.iotex.io/verifiable-data/pebble-tracker/firmware-update#4.-install-and-run-pebble-usb-tools
+2. Flash the app_test_update.hex`file onto the Pebble following the instructions in the documentation